Police Called To Sewickley Academy After Students And Parents Raise Concerns About Inclusiveness

 EDGEWORTH, Pa.
 (KDKA) — There have been issues for months about inclusiveness at Sewickley Academy.

 Since the summer, several Sewickley Academy administrators and faculty members have been let go.
-It reached a tipping point on Thursday when police were called to the school in response to students and parents raising their concerns.READ MORE: Pittsburgh Gas Prices Jump 12 Cents Overnight
+It reached a tipping point on Thursday when police were called to the school in response to students and parents raising their concerns.READ MORE: Five Suspects In Custody, Three Recovering After Shootout At Greene County Gas Station

 Students have not been happy, and several started a petition to address their concerns.
 According to Sewickley Academy parents, students were called into a full senior high meeting Thursday to address the petition.